noaione/yuusha-shoukan-ln/sources/v01/chapter3.md

 [...It's short for communication power, which is basically the ability to have a good conversation with others.]

-[I see...Then what does being a loner mean?]
+[I see...
+Then what does being a loner mean?]

 [It basically means someone being alone...
 By the way, Shiro-san.
 Could you possibly be able to read my mind or something like that?]